Module Editor Screen Freeze

 .

-There are several factors that could be responsible for this issue, most of which are related to the web browser being used, or to updates needed by WordPress.
+Several factors could be responsible for this issue, most related to the web browser being used or to updates needed by WordPress.

-Please try out the following possible solutions one by one to determine the cause and get your module loading again.
+Please try the following solutions individually to determine the cause and get your module to load again.

 Solution 1: Clear Browser Cache

-You can clear the cache of the browser by hard refreshing the page, as described below.
+As described below, you can clear the browser’s cache by hard refreshing the page.

 Clear Chrome / Firefox / IE Browser Cache: